 - 3.1 To create and maintain an atmosphere in school where everyone, i.e. staff and pupils alike can live and work together without fear.
-Each member of the school community deserves respect for who they are and what they have to contribute to school life. - 3.2 To foster and celebrate individuality as an enhancement to school life. - 3.3 To combat behaviour which seeks to isolate or discriminate individuals or groups who are seen to be different. - 3.4 To make children aware of how to seek help if they feel bullied.
+Each member of the school community deserves respect for who they are and what they have to contribute to school life. - 3.2 To foster and celebrate individuality as an enhancement to school life. - 3.3 To combat behaviour which seeks to isolate or discriminate individuals or groups who are seen to be different.
+All incidents of homophobic or racial bullying are reported to the headteacher. - To make children aware of how to seek help if they feel bullied.